|

 when people aren’t using what they already have, leave me fearful for the

+future.
 He stated a motorway without cars wasn’t smart and was clearly

 undermining the debate about the need for open-access fibre – in other words